 • 4K video

-The only issue for new users right now is that Canon has been slow to bring out RF-S lenses for this new format, and in particular at the time of writing there is no wide-angle option, though by the time most beginners have reached the limitations of the standard 18-55mm kit lens, that situation may have changed.
+The only issue for new users right now is that Canon has been slow to bring out RF-S lenses for this new format.
+At the time of writing there is no wide-angle option, though by the time most beginners have reached the limitations of the standard 18-55mm kit lens, that situation may have changed.

-The EOS R50 might be designed with an affordable price tag in mind, but it doesn’t stint on features, with a very good 24-megapixel sensor, excellent autofocus and terrific burst shooting capabilities for such an entry-level camera.
+For its price, the EOS R50 is designed with appealing features: a very good 24-megapixel sensor, excellent autofocus and terrific burst shooting capabilities for such an entry-level camera.

 Read our Canon EOS R50 review